Post

 Solution:

-1. Logged in as wiener:peter.
+1. I logged in as wiener:peter.

 3. In Repeater, I changed the method to TRACE: